Full Body Red Light Therapy: What to Know

 - Start slow — build gradually over weeks

-- Aim 3–6 sessions per week for ongoing visible results
+- Aim 3–6 sessions per week for an ongoing routine

 - Follow device manufacturer placement and timing